ApplicationCraft/applicationcraft.com/source/blog/articles/2012/12/oauth-support.html.markdown

 	    }, [_accessToken, txtTweetMessage]);
 	}

-... and some server side code so things are nice'n'secure
+... and the server side code that gets called by app.callSSJ() in the above example.

 	function sendTweet(accessToken, txtTweet) {
 	    ssj.oAuthRequest(accessToken,